 The castle used to be a defense fortress and residence but today, it houses 12 museums featuring ancient art, Egyptian artifacts, and even furniture.
 There is a fee to visit each museum so if you are planning on visiting more than one, consider purchasing the 3-day pass which grants you admission to all 12.

 Walk through the castle to the other end which opens to Parco Sempione, one of the biggest parks in Milan.

 From the park, hop on a cab and ride for 5 minutes to Piazza di Santa Maria delle Grazie.
 Here you will find the original Last Supper by Leonardi di Vinci.
 Unfortunately, I made the mistake of not booking the tickets in advance and was unable to view the painting.
 Make sure to purchase tickets ahead of time to avoid the mistake I made!

 And there you have it.
 Find yourself a fancy restaurant for dinner as Milan has many high-end restaurants with fabulous food.
 If you’re still looking for another activity, you can check out the Brera district, an artsy neighborhood with traditional bars, restaurants.
 Navigli district is also a beautiful sight, located near the water with an exciting nightlife.

-And that concludes our Italy itinerary.
+And that concludes our Milan in 1 Day itinerary.
 Naturally, the first thing I did was when I came back home was to recreate the pizza that I fell in love with in Italy.
 Stay tuned for the recipe!